neuralmagic/deepsparse/examples/aws-lambda/README.md

 python endpoint.py create
 ```

 After the endpoint has been staged (~3 minute), AWS SAM will provide your API Gateway endpoint URL in CLI.
 You can start making requests by passing this URL into the LambdaClient object.
-Afterwards, you can run inference by passing in your question and context:
+Afterwards, you can run inference by passing in your text input:

 ```python
 from client import LambdaClient